stride3d/stride-docs/en/manual/game-studio/dedicated-editors/ui-editor/index.md

 ### Change tool colors

-You can change colors of the selection gizmo by pressing the **👁️ eye** icon in the toolbar.
+You can change colors of gizmos by pressing the **👁️ eye** icon in the toolbar.

 ![](media/colors.webp)